Who We Are

 In 2010, Darryl and Shirley Peters sold everything but their three kids and moved to Tanzania.
 It was in the prenups but that’s another story!
 With the support of the Kikwe community, they built a beautiful lodge on 30 acres of virgin land.
 A safaris business was added in due time.
 And most importantly, Darryl & Shirley created a team of workers to be part of their family.

 In May 2020, Darryl and Shirley reached out to three alumni couples for much-needed advice and help to navigate their lodge and safaris business through the immense challenges resulting from the COVID-19 pandemic.
 The newly formed Advisory Team prioritized the needs of the Dashir staff first.
 They held a virtual Zoom staff fundraiser for Dashir friends and alumni in June 2020.
 The event was a great success and raised enough money for all 30 Dashir workers to continue to receive an income until the end of the year.

 Wes & Esther Friesen

-At the same time in June 2020, with hints that the pandemic tourism challenge could last well into 2021, the Advisory Team saw a unique opportunity: Darryl & Shirley’s vision of building and operating a much needed healthcare facility in their community.
+At the same time in June 2020, with hints that the pandemic tourism challenge could last well into 2022, the Advisory Team saw a unique opportunity: Darryl & Shirley’s vision of building and operating a much-needed healthcare facility in their community.
 In conversations with other Dashir alumni, one couple made a surprise donation to help purchase 7.5 acres of land right beside the lodge.
-This got the wheels turning with a plan to start a nonprofits in Canada and Tanzania, to raise funds and build the first phase of Dashir-Kikwe Health Centre in 2021.
-And here we are!
+This got the wheels turning with a plan to start a nonprofit in Canada and a nonprofit in Tanzania, then to raise funds and build the first phase of Dashir-Kikwe Health Centre in 2021.
+And the rest, as they say, is history!